IZSAM-StatGIS/spotting_cp_satellite/README.md

  * Sentinel-2 sample data is NOT provided due to its size (about 600/1200 MB).
 You can download a sample Sentinel-2 archive for testing, running the 01b_DOWNLOAD_S2_CDSE.py script.
 A Copernicus Data Space Ecosystem account is **required** (register [here](https://tinyurl.com/yw69kbuj)).

- * The python script used to download the Sentinel-2 data described in the paper relies on the [SentinelSat](https://sentinelsat.readthedocs.io/en/stable/index.html) package, which is **no longer functional**, since the Copernicus SciHub was permanently closed.
+ * The python script used to download the Sentinel-2 data described in the paper relies on the [SentinelSat](https://sentinelsat.readthedocs.io/en/stable/index.html) package, which is **no longer functional** since the Copernicus SciHub was permanently closed.
 Read the project development team's announcement [here](https://github.com/sentinelsat/sentinelsat/blob/main/README.rst).
-Nonetheless, we have included the sentinelsat based script (01a_DOWNLOAD_S2.py) in the repository for completeness and informational purposes, but we did not include the sentinelsat package in the *requirements.txt* file because it would be pointless.
+Nonetheless, we have included the sentinelsat based search&download script in the repository for completeness and informational purposes (01a_DOWNLOAD_S2.py), but we did not include the package in the *requirements.txt* file because it would be pointless.

 ### Prepare the environment

 ##### VS Code DevContainer
-The most convenient way to run the scripts is to use the provided container, which automatically sets up the python environment required for the code to function properly.
-To launch the devcontainer, you will need:
+The most convenient way to run the scripts is to use the provided [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), which automatically sets up the python environment required for the code to function properly.
+You will need:
  * Docker Desktop (or Rancher)
  * Visual Studio Code with the *Dev Containers* extension installed.

-After starting Docker on your machine, clone this repository on your computer and launch Visual Studio Code within the obtained folder.
-The editor will recognize the *.devcontainer/devcontainer.json* configuration file and initiate the development environment, installing by itself the packages listed in *requirements.txt* file.
+After starting Docker on your machine, clone this repository on your computer and open the obtained folder within Visual Studio Code.
+The editor will recognize the *.devcontainer/devcontainer.json* configuration file and initiate the environment, installing by itself the packages listed in *requirements.txt* file.

 ##### Other methods
-If you prefer not to use the devcontainer, you can install the python environment as you like (Anaconda, Pyenv, Poetry, etc.).
+If you prefer not to use the devcontainer, you can install the python environment as you like (Anaconda, Pipenv, Pyenv, Poetry, etc.).
 Always refer to the *requirements.txt* file for the list of required packages.

  ### Run the EO pipeline
  Follow this steps to run the EO data download and preprocessing pipeline: